Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Senior Tax Freeze Program: Wherein your taxes can be frozen the first year you qualify.
 From then on, as long as your income criteria does not exceed the state income limits, and you do not increase the value of your home by way of additions or outbuildings, your taxes will not increase.
 If a Homeowner is on the Elderly Homeowner Program (Circuit Breaker), their taxes can be frozen and the forgiven taxes do NOT have to be repaid when they sell their home.

-If the Homeowner does not qualify for the Circuit Breaker Program, the Homeowner may still qualify for the Freeze Program; however, in that event a lien will be placed on the property along with 3% interest per annum from the date the taxes would have been due.
+If the Homeowner does not qualify for the Circuit Breaker Program, the Homeowner may still qualify for the Freeze Program; however, a lien in the amount of deferral will be placed on the property along with 3% interest per annum from the date the taxes would have been due.
 Applicants must agree to reimbursement of the total amount of such deferral benefit plus interest payable upon death or conveyance.

-The total income is calculated from the IRS 1040 form line 20a (or 5a on the new short form) social security benefits, and line 37 (or line 7 on the new short form) adjusted gross income.
+The total income is calculated from the IRS 1040 form line 6a social security benefits, and line 9 total income.
 If the applicant does not file an income tax return and has social security as their only yearly income, then a copy of the form SSA-1099 – Social Security Benefit Statement will be required, along with any other 1099s received for the year.